-24.2.5.1 Provide for rural residential subdivision, use and development only where it protects, maintains or enhances the landscape character and visual amenity values as described within the Landscape c Character U Unit as defined in Schedule 24.8.

-- 24.2.5.2 Promote design-led and innovative patterns of subdivision and development that maintain and enhance the landscape character and visual amenity values of the Wakatipu Basin overall. - 24.2.5.3 Provide for non-residential activities, including restaurants, visitor accommodation, and commercial recreation activities while ensuring these are appropriately located and of a scale and intensity that ensures that the amenity, quality and character of the Precinct is retained. - 24.2.5.4 Implement minimum and average lot size standards in conjunction with building coverage and height standards so that the landscape character and visual amenity qualities of the Precinct are not compromised by cumulative adverse effects of development. - 24.2.5.5 Maintain and enhance a distinct and visible edge between the Precinct and the Zone. - 24.2.5.6 Retain vegetation where it does not present a high risk of wilding spread and/or where this vegetation contributes to landscape character and visual amenity values of the Precinct and is integral to the maintenance of the established character of the Precinct.
+- 24.2.6.1 Provide for residential subdivision, use and development only where it protects, maintains or enhances the landscape character and visual amenity values. - 24.2.6.2 Promote design-led and innovative patterns of subdivision and development that maintain and enhance the landscape character and visual amenity values of the Zone.
+Provide for non-residential activities, visitor accommodation, and commercial recreation activities while ensuring these are appropriately located and of a scale and intensity that ensures that the amenity, quality and character of the Precinct is retained. - 24.2.6.3 Implement minimum lot size standards in conjunction with building coverage and height standards so that the landscape character and visual amenity - qualities of the Precinct are not compromised by cumulative adverse effects of development. - 24.2.6.4 Maintain and enhance a distinct and visible edge between the Precinct and the Zone. - 24.2.7 Objective High levels of residential amenity within Tuckers Beach Residential Zone.